 to offer three bachelor’s degrees — Computer Science, Computer Information Systems

-are adept at using technology to process data at speeds a million times faster than
+at using technology to process data at speeds a million times faster than those from

-those from the department’s humble beginnings and on devices a fraction of the size
+the department’s humble beginnings and on devices a fraction of the size of their